 Caltech Writing Placement Test Information

-Caltech requires that all incoming undergraduate students take the Writing Placement Test.
-This placement test allows our faculty to assess your work as an academic writer, and the results of the test determine what humanities coursework you will do during your freshman year.
+Caltech requires that all incoming undergraduate students (except for 3/2 transfer students) take the Writing Placement Test.
+This placement test allows our faculty to assess your work as an academic writer, and the results of the test determine what humanities coursework students will do during their first year at Caltech.

 Students may spend as much time during the testing window as they like on completing the test.

-All students taking the placement test should review the test details below closely.
+All incoming undergraduate students should review the test information below closely.

 Writing Placement Test details